-Civic events.
+Civic events

-This Annual Remembrance Day Service organised by the Town Council was held on Sunday 12 November on Centenary Square and was again well supported by the Llangollen Branch of the British legion and by local residents.
-Deputy Mayor Cllr Aled Morris had the honour of placing the wreath at the war memorial.
+This Annual Remembrance Day Service organised by the Town Council was held on Sunday 10 November on Centenary Square and was again well supported by the Llangollen Branch of the British legion and by residents.
+The Mayor Cllr Aled Morris had the honour of placing the wreath at the war memorial.